SpineEventEngine/base/tools/model-compiler/README.md

 The Model Compiler assembles the domain model contained in `.proto` files into the Java code.

-It uses the [Spine Protobuf Compiler](../protoc-plugin) plugin in its core and adds processing of some features specific to the Spine application model.
+It uses the [Spine Protobuf Compiler](../protoc-plugin) plugin in its core and adds processing of various features specific to the Spine application model.

 These features include: